 As a result of his work, Tad has been appointed by courts to serve as a bankruptcy trustee and as a director of a facility administering large product liability settlements.
-He has been recognized by Chambers USA, The Legal 500 and Benchmark Litigation as one of the top litigators in the United States.
+He has been recognized by Chambers USA, The Legal 500 and Benchmark Litigation and Super Lawyers as one of the top litigators in the United States.

 - TPG, one of the world’s largest private equity firms, in a variety of matters, including in litigation related to a Greek telecommunications company.